Build a receiver

 }

-You probably noticed that there are 2 references to ptrace.ScopeSpans as parameters in the appendTraceSpans() function, but we only used one of them.
-Don’t worry about it for now, we will get back to it later.
+You may have noticed that there are 2 references to ptrace.ScopeSpans as parameters in the appendTraceSpans() function, but we only used one of them.
+Don’t worry about it for now; we will get back to it later.

-You will now update the generateTraces() function so it can actually generate the trace by calling the appendTraceSpans() function.
+Next, you will update the generateTraces() function so that it can generate the trace by calling the appendTraceSpans() function.
 Here is what the updated generateTraces() function looks like:

 func generateTraces(numberOfTraces int) ptrace.Traces {